DNP - Public Health Nursing (DNP-PHN)

 DNP Public Health Focus Pathways

-There are four pathways to the Doctorate of Nursing Practice that specializes in public health.
+There are four pathways to the Doctorate of Nursing Practice that specialize in public health.
 The pathways are differentiated by the applicant’s professional preparation.

 1. For applicants who hold a master’s degree in public health nursing or community health nursing, admission to either the DNP-Public Health Nursing program or the DNP/MPH dual degree program is appropriate.
 Participants in the dual degree program acquire a greater depth of knowledge in public health science than those in the DNP-PHN, as reflected in a comparison of the two curricula.